Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 - Therapeutic Care: A special type of foster care designed to cater to the needs of children who have special needs in terms of emotional or behavioral issues.
 These foster parents also get special orientation and other related services.

-- Respite Care: an occasion care where the full-time potential foster parent gets a break for a particular period.
+- Respite Care: a form of care where the full-time potential foster parent gets a break for a specific period.
 This may be for a few hours, a weekend, or days when one is forced to stay away from work for some reason.

 Foster care in Virginia provides children with temporary and permanent families when they are out of options.
 Whether you’re interested or prepared to start, every move you make creates a positive impact.